 Recognized student organizations at UW-Eau Claire are invited to submit applications for the Student Organization of the Month Award.
 Applications are due the 10th of each month following the month of activities — which may include special events, community service projects, fundraising drives, and membership recruitment events.
-As well as being rewarded with a recognition photo or video in the Student Organizations and Leadership Center, each organization winning the Student Organization of the Month Award receives $150 to use at Metropolis Resort in Eau Claire, the award’s community partner.
+As well as being recognized on the Davies Center digital signage system and the Student Organizations website, each organization winning the Student Organization of the Month Award receives $150 to use at Metropolis Resort in Eau Claire, the award’s community partner.
 Organizations may apply for the award online.

 The Student Organizations and Leadership Center in Davies Center provides services and a home base for the more than 250 campus organizations at UW-Eau Claire.
 The Student Organization of the Month Award is sponsored by the Activities, Involvement and Leadership office of the University Centers and the Organizations Commission of the UW-Eau Claire Student Senate.